 Rabita has been with OLE Nepal since 2009 and she contributes in smooth functioning of the office administration and accounting.
 She is responsible for handling accounts, logistics, and procurement.
 Besides overseeing the administrative and accounting aspects of the organization, Rabita is also heavily involved in monitoring major administrative activities under deployments and field visits.
 She brings more than 10 years of experiences in department of accounting and logistics, working in the private sector.
 Rabita holds Masters in Business Studies from Tribhuvan University.

 Regan is Software Developer for E-Paath.
 He is also working as a graphics designer; visualizing the content for better representation and user experience, and bringing the visual design into reality using web technologies.
 “I am a web lover and getting to contribute in the making of E-learning software for children in Nepal with this fantastic team, I am genuinely motivated to work in this project”, says Regan.
-Regan is currently pursuing B.E.
+Regan has completed his B.E.
 IT from Nepal College of Information Technology.

 Sandeep is a Software Engineer in the E-Paath Development Team.
 He works with the team on research and development of interactive digital content.
 Sandeep is interested mostly in programming, computer vision, computer graphics, linear algebra, image processing, and android development.
 He joined OLE Nepal to help students learn better by putting his skills in game development into E-Paath, to make learning fun and engaging.
 He optimizes E-Paath development and adds new things to it.
 Sandeep has completed his Bachelor in Electronics and Communication Engineering from Institute of Engineering (IOE), Lalitpur.